nesfit/socializer/README.md

 ### HBase

-Copy content of your `hbase-site.xml` into project's `hbase-site.xml`
+Copy content of your `hbase-site.xml` into project's `hbase-site.xml`.

 ### Spark